The Urbanaut® Monorail Technology

 v The bogies are the “brain” in the vehicle, and they are the “link” between the vehicle and the runway below

 v Bogies support, propel, control and guide the vehicle.
-Shown on an elevated guideway:
+A transparency of the vehicle shows how the bogie interacts with the guideway.

 v Alternative I Rubber Tire Wheel Bogie